jelkinsjames/chameleon-PCB/PCM1863/setup/README.md

 cd yase/potato
 ```

-If you want to get YASE running (not needed for I2C communication), you need to change the root directory in the `potato-defs.mk` file to the location of the YASE directory on your computer.
+If you want to get YASE running (not needed for I2C communication), you need to change the root directory in the `potato_defs.mk` file to the location of the YASE directory on your computer.
 You should change the line to match your YASE location:

 ```bash
 ROOT_DIR    := /home/klavins/yase